xregistry/spec/core/spec.md

 - If valid, String attributes SHOULD use `"undefined"`.

-If a backwards incompatible change is needed, and the existing entities need to be preserved, then it is RECOMMENDED that a new Group or Resource be defined for future instances of those entities.
+If a backwards incompatible change is needed, and the existing entities need to be preserved, then it is RECOMMENDED that users define a new Group or Resource types for future instances of those entities.

 The xRegistry schema for an empty Registry can be found [here](./model.json), while a schema for a sample xRegistry (with Groups and Resources) can be